rosariomgomez/tradyfit/docs/deployment.md

 ## Deployment set up
 - The configuration settings for Heroku are specified on the [HerokuConfig](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/config.py#L78).
 In Heroku the config vars need to be [set up](https://devcenter.heroku.com/articles/config-vars).
 - In order to automate repetitive tasks during deployment (create/update database, insert categories...), I've added the [deploy command](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/manage.py#L65) to manage.py
-- Heroku doesn't provide a web server for the application, expecting the application to start their own server.
-The one Flask uses for development only process a single request at a time, so it's not a good solution for production.
+- Heroku does not provide a web server for the application, expecting the application to start its own server.
+The web server Flask uses for development only processes a single request at a time, so it's not a good solution for production.
     -  I've installed [Gunicorn](http://gunicorn-docs.readthedocs.org/en/latest/) as it's the one [recommended by Heroku](https://devcenter.heroku.com/articles/python-gunicorn).
-To app locally with this server:
+To run the application locally with this server:
         +  gunicorn manage:app -b 0.0.0.0:5000
     -  In the [Procfile file](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/Procfile) is where I tell Heroku to start the web server.